 I was brimming with excitement as my husband and I made the familiar drive from Seattle to Woodinville this past weekend.
-Not only was I finally getting out of the house, but we were heading to a place that holds some of my fondest memories.
+Not only was I finally getting out of the house, but we were heading to a place that holds my fondest memories.
 We had booked a tasting at Chateau Lill, a venue typically reserved only for special events but that had recently opened up for socially distant wine tastings.
 This meant we had the lucky experience of returning to the venue of our wedding, and I couldn’t wait to relive the joy of that day.

 When we arrived, the space did not disappoint.
 There’s something utterly magical about Chateau Lill (though maybe I’m a tad biased).
 They had a fire going at the entrance, and the barrel room open for viewing.